ariG23498/mae-scalable-vision-learners/README.md

 A TensorFlow implementation of Masked Autoencoders Are Scalable Vision Learners [1].
 Our implementation of the proposed method is  available in
 [`mae-pretraining.ipynb`](https://github.com/ariG23498/mae-scalable-vision-learners/blob/master/mae-pretraining.ipynb) notebook.
 It includes evaluation with **linear probing** as well.
 Furthermore, the notebook can be fully executed on Google Colab.
 Our main objective is to present the core idea of the proposed method in a minimal and readable manner.
+We have also [prepared a blog](https://keras.io/examples/vision/masked_image_modeling/) for getting started with Masked Autoencoder easily.

 <div align="center">
   <img src=assets/mae.png/><br>